-Jane Fonda is an actor, author, producer, activist and exercise guru.
-Outspoken and committed, she supports environmental issues, peace, and female empowerment.
-She founded the Georgia Campaign for Adolescent Pregnancy Prevention, and established the Jane Fonda Center for Adolescent Reproductive Health at the Emory School of Medicine.
-She cofounded the Women’s Media Center, and sits on the board of V-Day: Until The Violence Stops, a global effort to stop violence against women and girls.
-She is a former Goodwill Ambassador for the United Nations Population Fund.
+Jane Fonda is an actor, author, producer and activist supporting environmental issues, peace and female empowerment.
+She founded the Georgia Campaign for Adolescent Pregnancy Prevention, and established the Jane Fonda Center for Adolescent Reproductive Health at Emory.
+She cofounded the Women’s Media Center, and sits on the board of V-Day, a global effort to stop violence against women and girls.

-Jane’s remarkable screen and stage career includes two Best Actress Oscars, an Emmy, a Tony Award nomination and an Honorary Palme d’Or from the Cannes Film Festival—she is one of only three people to receive this honor.
-Off stage, she revolutionized the fitness industry in the 1980s with Jane Fonda’s Workout—the all time top-grossing home video.
-She has written a best-selling memoir, My Life So Far, and Prime Time, a comprehensive guide to living life to the fullest, particularly for boomers.
+Fonda's remarkable screen and stage career includes two Best Actress Oscars, an Emmy, a Tony Award nomination and an Honorary Palme d’Or from the Cannes Film Festival.
+Offstage, she revolutionized the fitness industry in the 1980s with Jane Fonda’s Workout — the all-time top-grossing home video.
+She has written a best-selling memoir, My Life So Far, and Prime Time, a comprehensive guide to living life to the fullest.

 What is an idea, really, if you keep it to yourself?
 No, ideas are meant to be shared.
 In this session, stories of connection — from Jane Fonda and Lily Tomlin, who have been friends since 9 to 5, to Jenni Chang and Lisa Dazols, a couple who traveled around the world documenting the lives of “supergays.”
 Short recaps of […]Continue reading